pub-calculator-io/z-score-calculator/readme.md

-# Z-Score Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Z-Score Calculator Widget for WordPress

 The Z-Score Calculator helps to get the z-score of a normal distribution, convert between z-score and probability, and get the probability between 2 z-scores.